TLDR: I am a journalist and editorial strategist.

 Before getting into digital media, I handled public relations for luxury brands such as Salvatore Ferragamo, Yves Saint Laurent, Donna Karan, Ann Taylor, and Nanette Lepore.
 A big part of my job was celebrity dressing, which included things like measuring January Jones’ toes and taking Brad Pitt's jacket to be dry cleaned.

 I have written for the Daily Dot, BuzzFeed, and many other publications about digital trends and things like Twitter punctuation, Snapchat hacks, and the glory of Pitbull's Facebook page.
-I currently live in Washington, D.C. but New York is my home, and I'm perpetually trying to move to the west coast.
+I currently live in Washington, D.C. but New York is my home, and I'm perpetually trying to move to California.